It is the intent of the participating Counties to provide a crisis

 develop the best possible transition plan.

-acknowledges that people experience psychiatric and behavioral crises,
+acknowledges that people experience psychiatric, behavioral, medical, and

 of these types of crises requires a different response, and utilization